What is a honeybee swarm?

-What is a honeybee swarm and what should I do if I see one?
+What should I do if I see a swarm?

-This is where Big Sky Beekeepers comes in.
+This is where Big Sky Beekeepers come in.
 The bees are looking for a place to call home, and we are looking for bees to occupy our hives.
 It’s a win-win situation!
 We provide them with a suitable home (the hive) in which their chance of survival is enhanced.
 Swarms not captured by beekeeper often end up in places like inside the wall of somebody’s house, where they are not likely to be welcome.
 It is a goal of Big Sky Beekeepers to capture as many honeybee swarms as possible, for the benefit of the bees and the beekeepers who receive them.